AliElSaleh/RiftBuild/README.md

 # Advanced Stuff
 The above .build file example is the simplest way to write one for a basic project.

-However, complex projects require some quality of life features, like referencing variables, the PATH, command line args, control flow, includes, dependencies, pre/post build commands, icons, windows .rc files, platform-specific options and excluding specific files and directories.
+However, complex projects require some quality-of-life features, like referencing variables, the PATH, command line args, control flow, includes, dependencies, pre/post build commands, icons, windows .rc files, platform-specific options and excluding specific files and directories.

 Let's go through each aspect.

 ### Variables
-A .build file is made up of key value pairs.
+A .build file is made up of key-value pairs.
 Before the first whitespace is the Key, anything after that is the Value.
 Keys are case insensitive.

 Note: keywords like `if`, `switch`, `goto`, etc are not considered variables.
 ```make